Virginia (SA)

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages nine trips per day across all routes, equating to approximately four weekly trips per individual stop.
+According to the 2021 Census, only 10.5% of residents work from home, which may be due to COVID-19 conditions.
+The service frequency averages nine trips per day across all routes, resulting in approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport